top of page

 Algorithms: A Reflection of Data

 Algorithms, whether simple or complex, are often seen as neutral tools.
 In reality, they are only as good as the data they are trained on.
 If the data is flawed, incomplete, or biased, the algorithm’s output will be equally flawed.
 This is particularly true for machine learning algorithms, where the goal is to find patterns in the data and make predictions based on those patterns.
 The problem is not the algorithm itself but the data it uses as its foundation.
+AI struggles to distinguish between differences in human behavior that are normal and socially acceptable versus those rooted in past injustices, which are socially unacceptable.
+As a result, biased data can lead to unjust outcomes that reinforce historical inequalities.

 In traditional models like linear regression, the objective is to minimize the error sum of squares (ESS)—essentially, to draw the line best fitting the data by reducing the difference between actual and predicted values.
 Neural networks, which are commonly used in modern AI systems like generative AI, take this concept further.
 They use a process called backpropagation, which iteratively adjusts the model’s weights to minimize the prediction error.
 This technique, powered by the chain rule of calculus, allows neural networks to handle massive datasets and fine-tune their predictions more effectively than traditional models.